NishitSingh2023/NishitSingh2023/README.md

 # 💫 About Me:
 Extremely Skilled in SQL, Python, Microsoft Excel, Management, and Teamwork.
 Strong information technology professional with a Bachelor of Technology - Computer Science with specialization in Data Science from Chitkara University. <br>
 Analytical, yet outcome-oriented, with a sharp focus on ensuring a high-quality implementation of the strategy.<br><br>
-🌱 I’m currently learning: About Data Pipepines, DataBases Engineering and Big Data Tools like Pyspark, Kafka etc.
+🌱 I’m currently learning: About Data Pipelines, DataBases Engineering and Big Data Tools like Pyspark, Kafka etc. <br><br>
-💬 Ask me about: Computer Vision (GANs, Object Detection, Face Recognition), and Information Extraction from Text and Image Documents (NLP + CV)<br><br>
+💬 Ask me about: Computer Vision mostly CNNS, GANs, Object Recognition, Face Recognition, even RNNS and Reinforcement Learning <br><br>
 📫 You can reach me at ns2023@gmail.com<br><br>
-⚡ Fun fact: I love to play video games and watch Anime in free time.
+⚡ Fun fact: I love playing Video Games and watching Anime in free time.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/nishitsingh2023/)